In this blog post we’re going to answer some of the most common questions we get when an accident causes a person to have a body part amputated.

 Who can be held liable for an amputation injury?

 There is a long list of possible defendants in a Connecticut Personal Injury case.
-Who can be held responsible for your injury will depend on the particular events leading up to the amputation.
+Who can be held responsible for your injury will depend on the particular events leading up to the amputation?
 Some examples of potential defendants are the operator of a vehicle, an owner of dangerous property, or the manufacturer of dangerous machinery.
 Anyone against whom evidence can be gathered to show negligent conduct, reckless indifference or even intentional injury can be held liable for your injury.

 How long do I have to file suit?

 It is always in your best interest to see an attorney as soon as possible to allow for an efficient investigation.
 In Connecticut, the statute of limitations provides a two year time period, starting on the date of the accident, in which a suit can be filed for most types of claims.
-However, there are shorter notice requirements against certain defendant, including municipalities and the state, and that is why you should contact an attorney as soon as possible.
+However, there are shorter notice requirements against certain defendants, including municipalities and the state, and that is why you should contact an attorney as soon as possible.

 Is the insurance company or claims adjuster working for me?